A Signal Temporal Logic Motion Planner for Bird Diverter Installation Tasks with Multi-Robot Aerial Systems: Experimental Results

-To showcase the event-triggered replanner, we considered the case with a pair of~\acp{UAV} performing the installation of bird diverters.
-In particular, the scenario where the two~\acp{UAV} start the mission by tracking the trajectories shown in Figure~\ref{fig:planner_base}.
-We then simulate a failure event that occurs when one of the~\acp{UAV}, specifically~``\ac{UAV}2" (see Figure~\ref{fig:scenario_3}), visits a refilling station to bring on board new diverters.
-This event triggers the execution of the optimization problem~\eqref{eq:optimizationProblemMotionPrimitives}, and therefore the resolution of the related~\ac{MILP}~\eqref{eq:MILP} for the backup vehicle (i.e.,~``\ac{UAV}3") at disposal at one of the refill stations (``RSA" for the considered scenario), by considering the pending regions of~``\ac{UAV}2" (those not yet visited) and the trajectory of the non-faulty~\ac{UAV} (i.e.,~``\ac{UAV}1").
-The resulting trajectories are shown in Figure~\ref{fig:scenario_3}.
-For this particular scenario, the same order is maintained for visiting the target regions while slight variations in the trajectory connecting ``TR5" and ``RSC" can be observed.
-This trajectory change is driven by the optimization problem to meet safety and obstacle avoidance requirements.
-The optimization took $\SI{2}{\second}$ to solve the entire problem and a few tenths of a second for the~\ac{MILP}.
-The failure was detected at $t_\mathrm{fail}=\SI{9}{\second}$, considering a maximum expected computation time of $t_\mathrm{rep}=\SI{10}{\second}$.
+To demonstrate the event-triggered replanner, we conducted a scenario with a pair of~\acp{UAV} involved in the installation of bird diverters.
+Initially, both~\acp{UAV} followed the trajectories shown in Figure~\ref{fig:planner_base}.
+Subsequently, we simulated a failure event when ``UAV2'' (Figure~\ref{fig:scenario_3}) visited a refilling station to replenish diverters.
+This triggered the execution of the optimization problem~\eqref{eq:optimizationProblemMotionPrimitives} and the corresponding~\ac{MILP}~\eqref{eq:MILP} for the backup~\ac{UAV}, ``UAV3'', stationed at the refilling station ``RSA''.
+The optimization problem considered the remaining unvisited regions from~\ac{UAV}'s mission, ``UAV2'', and the trajectory of the non-faulty~\ac{UAV}, ``UAV1''.
+The resulting trajectories are depicted in Figure~\ref{fig:scenario_3}.
+In this particular scenario, the order of visiting the target regions remained the same, with slight variations observed in the trajectory connecting ``TR5'' and ``RSC'' (Figure~\ref{fig:planner_base}).
+These trajectory changes were driven by the optimization problem to ensure compliance with safety and obstacle avoidance requirements.
+The optimization process took approximately $\SI{2}{\second}$ to solve the entire problem, while the~\ac{MILP} solver took only a few tenths of a second.
+The failure event was detected at $T_\mathrm{fail}=\SI{9}{\second}$, considering a maximum expected computation time of $T_\mathrm{rep}=\SI{10}{\second}$.